This tutorial covers:

 Software testing life cycle stage 2 - planning the tests

 When the requirements analysis stage is complete, it is time to move on to planning your tests.
 In this stage, the testing team manager estimates the cost and effort that will go into the testing process.
 The estimate encompasses the resources required, the tools needed, and the testing environment.
 Limitations of the tests or resources are also determined.

 Also part of the test planning stage is creating a testing schedule for the activities and people involved.
 The goal of the planning stage is to have a working document that includes the testing strategy, a detailed plan, and a schedule.

-Planning for the log-in functionality in our sample application could include activities like these:
+Planning for the log-in functionality in the sample application could include:

 - Determine the number of developers and testers required to carry out the test

 - Amount of time needed to set up and run the tests

 - Tools for the testing environment; Jest and Puppeteer are just two examples

 - System requirements for the tests, including limitations on older versions of software that the application does not support

 - A list of test cases based on the requirements analyzed in the previous testing stage